Bulgarian Christmas Traditions

 Koleduvane is a Christmas eve ritual, which happens at midnight.
 After it’s finished, we know that Christmas is here and Jesus Christ has been born.
 In Koleduvane, only young boys and unmarried men take part, called the Koledari.
 They gather in the house of the man leading the group, dressed in traditional attire.
 Once they’ve gathered together, they go from house to house singing Christmas carols.
 The rituals they perform all aim to bring the family they visit longevity, health, prosperity, and luck.
 They typically have a song for each member of the family – the head of the home, his wife, small children, unmarried girls and boys, etc. There are even songs dedicated to the household’s animals – cows, goats, sheep, etc.!

 To finish off the festive season, our final tradition of the year is survakane on New Year’s Day, which is essentially children beating adults on the back with elaborately decorated sticks (lightly, of course!).
 This, alongside incantations, are said to bring good luck to the adult in the New Year.
 Though the ritual varies from region to region, survakane is popular throughout Bulgaria.
-The stick, named a survachka, is always made of a cornel branch adorned with yarn, wool, dried fruit, beads and other small items.
+The stick, named a survachka or survaknitsa, is always made of a cornel branch adorned with yarn, wool, dried fruit, beads and other small items.

 As you can see, we take Christmas pretty seriously here in Bulgaria and we’re proud of our rich culture and traditions!
 So from us at TransGlobe International, we hope you had a fantastic Christmas and we wish you a happy, healthy and prosperous 2019.